Marcia Winter, Ph.D.

 Research Interests

-Currently, there are two main areas of investigation in my lab.
+Currently, there are two main areas of investigation in Winter's lab.
 The first focuses on individual differences in how children and their families respond and adapt in the context of chronic stress (e.g., poverty, chronic illness).
 The second examines stress and coping with a particularly threatening, abrupt stressor such as a cancer diagnosis.
 Ultimately, this work is intended to highlight processes of vulnerability and resilience within populations of at-risk children.

 Select Publications